hpoliset/pmp-excel-ingestor/README.md

 #pmp-excel-ingestor
 PMP Service that's responsible for ingesting contents of HFN Excel Spreadsheets into our DB

-#Download and install Mysql server on your laptop/desktop
+#Environment Setup
-#Mac users can try MAMP and Windows users well you are on your own.
+Download and install Mysql server on your laptop/desktop.
-#You can try searching for lamp for windows on Google.
-There are a number of options
+Mac users can try MAMP and Windows users well you are on your own.
-#you can install either WinLAMP or Wamp or XAMPP whichever suits your liking
+You can try searching for lamp for windows on Google.
+There are a number of options you can install either WinLAMP or Wamp or XAMPP whichever suits your liking

 #Setup and run Mysql from the application of your choice.